 With the UK Government having introduced a series of measures to slow down the spread of the coronavirus pandemic, the majority of employers have had to adapt the way their employees work.

 We look at some of the key points that employers should be aware of while the UK is in the grip of the COVID-19 outbreak:

 Coronavirus Job Retention Scheme

-The Coronavirus Job Retention Scheme, was introduced to allow all UK employers to access a financial subsidy originally worth 80% of their workers’ wage costs up to a cap of £2,500 per worker per month.
+The Coronavirus Job Retention Scheme, allows UK employers to access a financial subsidy worth 80% of their 'furloughed' workers’ wage costs up to a cap of £2,500 per worker per month.

 Kickstart Scheme & apprenticeship incentives

 Two schemes have been launched to combat the prospect of long-term unemployment in young people.
 Aimed at those aged 16-24 the Kickstart Scheme provides funding for six month quality work placements for those on Universal Credit.
 In addition to this scheme, for six months from 1st August the Government has been bolstering the incentives for apprenticeships.
 For every new apprentice aged 16-24, employers will receive a £2,000 cash bonus, and £1,500 for apprentices aged 25 and above.